BizDevGeek/OBD2SDK_Python/README.md

 This project contains an SDK that you can use to save OBD2 PID values.
 Use it with existing Python based OBD2 capture software such as the popular "pyobd".
 Any time a PID is logged from the computer, save it using the SDK so that it gets stored in the cloud storage service.

 The SDK stores the saved values in a local buffer.
-The buffer is a MongoDB collection.
+The buffer is a MySQL collection.

 GPS data is also being added in.
 This feature is still in development.